 - Fantasy Meets Reality on a Mountaintop in New Zealand

 - My Favorite (Kinda) Secret Place in New Zealand (AKA Hiking to Edoras)

 to check out this 14-day Lord of the Rings Tour of New Zealand with Red Carpet Tours.

 Is this a tour YOU would consider in New Zealand?

-*Note: I received a complimentary with .
+*Note: I received a complimentary 14-day Lord of the Rings tour with Red Carpet Tours.
 As always, though, all opinions are my own.
 And, in this case, I really do LOVE this company — this was my second tour with them, after all!